chrischne/christian-schneider-cv/README.md

 ## Notes

 - Always use `bundle exec` to ensure correct Jekyll version
+- Gems are installed locally in `vendor/bundle/` (not committed to git)
 - PrinceXML free version adds a watermark (acceptable for personal CV)
 - This project uses Jekyll 3.8.x (from 2019) - still works great!
 - See `CLAUDE.md` for detailed architecture documentation